Willa Fitzgerald: Career

 In July 2018, Fitzgerald was cast as one of the lead roles in the USA Network drama pilot Dare Me, which was picked up to series in January 2019.
 On April 30, 2020, the series was canceled after one season.
 In December 2018, Fitzgerald was cast in an episode of the Netflix anthology drama series, Heartstrings.
 The series premiered on November 22, 2019.
 In April 2019, it was announced that Fitzgerald would guest star in the sixth season of the TV Land comedy-drama series Younger.

-In March 2021, Fitzgerald was cast as officer Roscoe Conklin in the first season of the Amazon Prime Video series Reacher, which premiered in February 2022.
+In March 2021, she was cast as officer Roscoe Conklin in the first season of the Amazon Prime Video series Reacher, which premiered in February 2022.
 In June 2022, she was announced to star in Steven Brand's noir thriller Joe Baby.